tadd/gnome-wayland-fix-window-op.so/README.md

 ## Scope

-Unfortunately,
 [`gdk_window_raise`](https://docs.gtk.org/gdk3/method.Window.raise.html) is
-the only function we can fix at this time, but we plan to fix others using the same mechanism.
+the only function we can fix at this time.
+We plan to fix others using the same mechanism.

 ## Requirements